-A closed-end fund or "CEF" is one of the more popular types of investment funds in the U.S., along with mutual funds and exchange traded funds or "ETFs", as explained in our educational article investment fund types.
-There are currently 491 closed-end funds with a total market capitalization of $209,128,316,887. ††See our list of closed-end funds.
+A closed-end fund or "CEF" is one of the nine different types of investment funds in the U.S., as explained in our educational article investment fund types.
+There are currently 466 closed-end funds with a total market capitalization of $214,522,774,849.
+See our list of closed-end funds.
 You can screen closed-end funds using our closed-end fund screener.

 Like an ETF, closed-end funds are traded on a stock exchange, and regulated by the U.S. Securities and Exchange Commission.
 The market price of a closed-end fund share fluctuates like that of other publicly traded securities and is determined by supply and demand in the marketplace.
 You buy and sell shares of a closed-end fund and an ETF just like you do a stock.

 The term "closed-end" refers to the fact that the fund does not regularly sell shares to investors in the normal course of trading.
-Mutual funds are "open end" funds, because an investor who wants to own a part of a mutual fund gives the mutual fund cash and the mutual fund then issues additional shares in the mutual fund to the investor.
-So the number of shares outstanding in a mutual fund changes every day, and is "open ended".
+Mutual funds are "open-end" funds, because an investor who wants to own a part of a mutual fund gives the mutual fund cash and the mutual fund then issues additional shares in the mutual fund to the investor.
+Similarly, investors in a mutual fund sell their shares back to the mutual fund directly, thus reducing the number of outstanding shares.
+So the number of shares outstanding in a mutual fund changes every day, and is "open-ended".